-The Fatherhood Council promotes these North Star Principles to guide Washington State to strengthen our father friendly services and systems.
+The Washington Fatherhood Council promotes these North Star Principles to guide Washington State to strengthen our father friendly services and systems.
 The following set of principles are not in any rank order and use the term father to describe any father, step-father, or father figure nurturing and supporting a child.

 We want to create a state where fathers become the parents their children and families need.
 Service providers, organizations, and policymakers will need to: